jhtran989/CS-351-Project-2/README.md

 I unfortunately wasn't able to rename the console version Class names with `Console` endings to distinguish them from the `*Base` classes mentioned above (that's also why I added the `*Base` endings &mdash; originally wanted the base designs to have plain names and both version incorporate name endings)

+### Known Bugs

+The `Label` that displays the current domino selected by the user doesn't update to a new (and valid domino currently in the hand &mdash; at this point, it displays the last domino played and can lead to the program crashing if the user doesn't select a new domino to play for the next turn).

+Also, I haven't thoroughly tested the end game (if only we had more time...), so there most likely are still some bugs towards the end game.

+Update1: I have confirmed a situation towards the end of the game where if one of the players has more dominos in their play area than the other player, the shift won't be implemented correctly (the dominos will still match, but it won't be displayed correctly &mdash; the shift will be applied to the wrong player).

 ### Afternotes

+Both versions used a `DEBUG` global variable in the respective scope of the main method (the `*Base` classes had their own main that served primarily for debugging and a separate `DEBUG`).
+Just set the `DEBUG` global variable to false in each of the three main methods (one for the `Base` classes, one for the console version, and one for the GUI version &mdash; should be found at the root of their respective directories).

+There were some `Map` objects that were created, but I think one of them wasn't used.

+Also, there are some inconsistencies with references to methods and method calls (i.e. call a get method when access to the variable itself is within scope).

 #### Console Version